EQDS/spec/README.md

 ### For Implementers
 1. Review the [full specification](https://eqds.org/specification)
+2. **NEW:** Use our [TypeScript SDK](#typescript-sdk) for rapid development
-2. Download relevant [profiles](https://eqds.org/profiles/) for your use case
+3. Download relevant [profiles](https://eqds.org/profiles/) for your use case
-3. Use [example resources](https://eqds.org/samples/) as implementation guides
+4. Use [example resources](https://eqds.org/samples/) as implementation guides
-4. Validate against FHIR R5 and EQDS profiles
+5. Validate against FHIR R5 and EQDS profiles

 ### For Vendors
-1. Implement EQDS profiles in your system
+1. Implement EQDS profiles in your system using our developer tools
-2. Validate your implementation with provided examples
+2. Validate your implementation with provided examples and SDK
 3. Apply for [certification](https://eqds.org/certification)
 4. Get listed as a [certified vendor](https://eqds.org/vendors)